data-apis/scipy-2023-presentation/paper.rst

 design analysis according to relative usage using the Dowdall positional voting system (TODO: citation) (a variant of the Borda count (TODO: citation) which favors candidate APIs having high relative usage).
-From the rankings, we assigned standardization priorities, with higher ranked APIs taking precedence over lower ranked APIs, and extended the analysis to aggregated API categories (e.g., array creation, manipulation, statistics, etc.).
+From the rankings, we assigned standardization priorities, with higher ranking APIs taking precedence over lower ranking APIs, and extended the analysis to aggregated API categories (e.g., array creation, manipulation, statistics, etc.).
 All source code, usage data, and analysis are available as public artifacts on GitHub.
 (TODO: repo citations)